programmfabrik/easydb-migration-tools/README.md

 The module easydb.migration.extract offers diverse extraction tools to build a "source", which is an SQLite database, and fill it with the data gathered from different origin systems.

+## Transform

+The module easydb.migration.transform offers diverse extraction and transformation tools to build a "destination", which is an SQLite database, and fill it with the data processed from the "source".